 Volunteers who support our food-distribution process can help in a number of ways, including the five described just below:

-Bagging and assembling Casa’s standard food packs.
+Bagging and assembling CdP’s standard food packs.
 All distributions (except of those to homeless clients) include one of these standard packs, which contain rice, dry beans, tomato sauce, and (upon request) salt and/or sugar.